berlala/CarND-Behavioral-Cloning-P3/writeup_template.md

 The first training is taken by the whole train set and validate by the validation set which is 20% of the whole set.
 The epoch is set to 5. and the result is quite good.
 The car seems can stay on the track for most of time.

 To follow the instruction on the course, a generator is design to process the whole training data.
 The generator can reduce the usage of the memory during training meanwhile add the random into the training process.
+The validation set is still 20% of the whole set.
+The generator then load the training set by defined batch size.
 The epoch is set to 2.
 But the result is not good, although the final validation loss is  0.0157, the car cannot pass the first left turn and get out of the track.

 Then the left an right picture from the left and right camera are used to enhance the performance.
 A correlation value is set as +0.1 for left picture(since you want the car to turn a little bit to right if in this position) and -0.1 for right picture(model.py line 57~60).
 The epoch is 3 and the final validation loss is 0.0112.
 But the car is still cannot finish the whole track.
 It turn not big enough in the  fork way(show in the following picture).